 These major projects are only one part of our long-term plan.
 In addition to building more, we are also seeking to conserve more through our industry-leading Power Smart programs and potentially buy more energy.
-Our 20-year plan-the Integrated Resource Plan-will detail our long-term power acquisition plan and 30 years of transmission requirements when we submit a draft to the Province in August 2013.
+Our 20-year plan-the Integrated Resource Plan-will detail our long-term power acquisition plan and 30 years of transmission requirements.